LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 `vkGetDeviceProcAddr` can intercept a command by returning a function pointer different from what would be returned through chaining.

-`vkCreateInstance` must not generate an error for unrecognized layer names, extension names, and `pNext` structs.
-It may assume the layer names and extension names have been validated.

-`vkCreateDevice` must not generate an error for unrecognized layer names, extension names, and `pNext` structs.
-It may assume the layer names and extension names have been validated.

 [\*]: The intention is for layers to have a well-defined baseline behavior.
 Some of the conventions or rules, for example, may be considered abuses of the specification.

 ###### Layer Library Interface Version 0 (Android)

-An Android layer library supporting interface version 0 must define and export these functions, unrelated to any Vulkan command despite the names, signatures, and other similarities:
+A layer library supporting interface version 0 must define and export these introspection functions, unrelated to any Vulkan command despite the names, signatures, and other similarities:

- - `vkEnumerateInstanceLayerProperties` enumerates all instance layers in a layer library.
+ - `vkEnumerateInstanceLayerProperties` enumerates all layers in a layer library.
 This function never fails.

+   When a layer library contains only one layer, this function may be an alias to the layer's `vkEnumerateInstanceLayerProperties`.

- - `vkEnumerateInstanceExtensionProperties` enumerates instance extensions of instance layers in a layer library.  `pLayerName` is always a valid instance layer name.
+ - `vkEnumerateInstanceExtensionProperties` enumerates instance extensions of layers in a layer library.  `pLayerName` is always a valid layer name.
    This function never fails.

+   When a layer library contains only one layer, this function may be an alias to the layer's `vkEnumerateInstanceExtensionProperties`.

- - `vkEnumerateDeviceLayerProperties` enumerates all device layers in a layer library.  `physicalDevice` is always `VK_NULL_HANDLE`.
+ - `vkEnumerateDeviceLayerProperties` enumerates a subset (can be full, proper, or empty subset) of layers in a layer library.  `physicalDevice` is always `VK_NULL_HANDLE`.
 This function never fails.

+   If a layer is not enumerated by this function, it will not participate in device command interception.

- - `vkEnumerateDeviceExtensionProperties` enumerates device extensions of device layers in a layer library.  `physicalDevice` is always `VK_NULL_HANDLE`.  `pLayerName` is always a valid device layer name.
+ - `vkEnumerateDeviceExtensionProperties` enumerates device extensions of layers in a layer library.  `physicalDevice` is always `VK_NULL_HANDLE`.
+   `pLayerName` is always a valid layer name.
 This function never fails.

+The introspection functions are not used by the desktop loader.

+It must also define and export these functions:

  - `<layerName>GetInstanceProcAddr` behaves as if `<layerName>`'s
    `vkGetInstanceProcAddr` is called, except